 A life-long artist & inventor.

-Douglas Stewart, born in 1960 at Windsor, Ontario, Canada.
+Douglas Stewart was born in 1960 at Windsor, Ontario, Canada.
 Douglas immigrated to the United States with his family in 1964, and was sworn in as a citizen of the United States in1978.

-Douglas lives in Asheville, North Carolina with his wife Honour, a visual artist, and at their Summer studio on Old Mission Peninsula, Traverse City, Michigan, USA.
+Douglas lives with his wife, Honour, a visual artist, at their studio on Old Mission Peninsula, Traverse City, Michigan, USA.

 The, "As Seen on TV', series of oil paintings are in the technique of pointillism.
 Due to a ten year battle with Parkinson's, a neurological disorder, Douglas lost the ability to hold a paint brush steady in his hand because of rhythmic tremors.